Rare, antiquarian & out-of-print books on orchids, orchid art, orchid collecting at Horizon Books.

 This is the first book on California's wild orchids, a well illustrated field guide to the 32 species, each described in detail with distribution maps.

-US$28. bookID # 6373
+US$12. bookID # 6373

 CORREVON, H. [Henry]; Album des Orchidees de l'Europe Centrale et Septrentrionale.
-Geneva, Paris, Librairie George, Librairie O. Doin, 1899, First edition, 8vo [25 x 16.5 cm]; xii, [vi], 92, [120], [iv, ads with illus] pp, 60 plates, of which 59 are fine colored lithographs (chromolithographs), other illus in text, orig green cloth, gilt title lettering, rubbed at edges, some light foxing mostly marginal else a very good copy with good impressions of the plates, inscribed presentation copy in French signed by author dated May 1899.
+Geneva, Paris, Librairie George, Librairie O. Doin, 1899, First edition, 8vo [25 x 16.5 cm]; xii, [vi], 92, [120], [iv, ads with illus] pp, 60 plates, of which 59 are fine colored lithographs (chromolithographs), other illustrations in text, original green cloth, gilt title lettering, rubbed at edges, some light foxing mostly marginal else a very good copy with good impressions of the plates, inscribed presentation copy in French signed by author dated May 1899.

 Nissen 406a.
 Not in Glikbarg.
 Correvon, Swiss botanist and alpinist, wrote a number of influential works on alpine plants and flowers.
 The very attractive plates in this original edition are finely done and superior to those in the 1923 reprint.
 Each plate has the scientific name, and the common names in French, English and German.
 The text is in French.

-US$1000. bookID # 9406
+US$450. bookID # 9406

 A useful and comprehensive work by the pioneer of alpine gardening and includes detailed lists of varieties and species.
 With good chapters on growing alpines in sphagnum, the wall garden, rockery, conservation, fernery, terrestrial orchids, hardy cacti, with thousands of species described.